5 Options for Filling the Blank Space Above your Sofa

 Organic Shapes

 If you're not inspired by pieces of framed art or wallpaper, then you could explore other forms of art to place on your wall.
 For example, these woven baskets add a touch of antiquity while pulling the outdoors in.
-Golden rule: an odd number of items will always be more pleasing to the eye than an even number!

 image above: Bonnie Miller via Country Living

-Other trendy organic objects to consider: macrame, and tapestries
+Other trendy organic objects to consider: macrame and tapestries

-image above: MyMacramania
+image above: Lazy Loft

 Plants are also one of my favorite ways to (literally) add life to a space.
 They are all different which adds a bit of magic to the room.
 Think of them as little inexpensive sculptures!
 Search for unique shelves for your plants like in the image below (shop similar here), or you can hang them.